TAG analyst report: Insights and recommendations for improved cyber resilience using CrashPlan

 The limitations of this approach are right there in the name of the tools: “While such solutions are obviously wonderful means for driving sharing, collaboration, and virtual operation of teams, they were not designed for backup.”
 This creates a classic square-peg-round-hole problem, where critical backup functionality is lost, security gaps are left uncovered and endpoint data easily falls between the cracks of incomplete backup functionality of cloud collaboration tools.

-There’s no doubt that InfoSec leaders should be commended for their hard work moving overall cyber security and resiliency maturity forward in the last several years.
+There’s no doubt that InfoSec leaders should be commended for their hard work moving overall cyber security and data resiliency maturity forward in the last several years.
 The typical organization has more tools and more protocols in place to mitigate risk, identify threats, respond and/or recover rapidly.
 But it appears this broader progress has created a halo effect that overshadows endpoint security gaps: “Many enterprise teams possess a false sense of security for endpoint data resilience and restoration post-incident.”

 The root of the problem?
 Most organizations haven’t put their endpoint security tools and processes to the test.
 “Virtually none of the CISOs included in our research survey reported having strong validation and test methods for the restoration processes in place post-incident.”